Friday, November 22, 2024

 • Remaining teachable to the prophetic words of God.

-• Being deeply discerning thinkers but not cynics, for we hold on to what is good.
+• Become deeply discerning thinkers but not cynics, for we hold on to what is good.

 Finally, the concluding instruction to “abstain from every evil” (v.22) forms an inclusio or bookend with the first about warning the unruly idle.
 This understanding of ataktos sheds new light on the old saying, “Idle hands are the devil’s workshop.”
 If we are to abstain from every evil then we must not be idle.
 Jesus Christ has called us to great purpose, by a greater love than we have ever known.